Archive for November 5th, 2024

 11. The Carrington’s website advertised this event to occur between 11am and 9pm on the Saturday.
 Did Council give approval to The Carrington Hotels owners for this event and amplified music?

 12. The juxtaposition of this car park is directly across the street from residential homes.
 Indeed, these homes at situated in a heritage housing conservation precinct dating back to the 1870s.
 It includes heritage listed ‘North’s Estate’ which pre-dates The Carrington Hotel opening of 1883.
-This Norths Estate’ is where I live and have lived here continually since 2001.
+This Norths Estate’ is where I live and have done so in residential quiet enjoyment continually since 2001.

 13. The current owners of The Carrington Hotel date their ownership to 2004.